maggiewiseman/socialnetwork/notes/projectsNotes.md

 2. Let users adde links - get html back from a page and search for og-title and other meta tags.
 A lot of sites use this structure.
 Could also use CheerioJS to help

 ## chat
 Once you have socketIo going.
 Need another server side event for when a chat message is received couldd name the vent chat.
 Two client side vents.
-One you could call chat for when any user sends a chate message.
+One you could call chat for when any user sends a chat message.
 The server will broadcast to everyone a chat message event which triggers the server sending it to everyone.
 On the client you will also need a chatmessages event.
 This is an event to send the list of the more recent 10 messages for people that connect to the chat.
 To do the storing of the ten messages ont he server.
 The easiest is to keep 10 messages in memory in an array.
 Could store in the database.
 Would need sender id, chat_id if you are going to to do private messages, date, message.